top

 It was true, by the end we all rolled around like little kids rolling down a hill at top speed.
 (Or is it just me who used to tuck my arms in and roll faster and faster down a steep, grassy hill?)
 Test this series for yourself and see how soft and responsive your trunk can be as you swish side to side.

 A slow movement to connect the arm into the torso bone by bone, through the collar bone, shoulder blade, upper back, and ribs.
 Often we don’t think about the skeletal linkages, we just move through our day.
-This lesson highlights those links, making easier to move the arm when your whole self participates.
+This lesson highlights those links, making it easier to move the arm when your whole self participates.

 I give this lesson to just about everyone who has twinges, knots, or the impending sense of a frozen shoulder.